-[Home] Brenner Computational Biology Research Group
+[Home] Brenner Computational Genomics Research Group

 Steven E. Brenner

-Associate Professor, Department of Plant and Microbial Biology, University of California, Berkeley
+Professor, Department of Plant and Microbial Biology, University of California, Berkeley

 Faculty Scientist, Physical Biosciences, Lawrence Berkeley National Laboratory

-Affiliated Associate Professor, Department of Bioengineering
+Affiliated Professor, Department of Bioengineering

 Member, Biophysics Graduate Group